How do taxes affect the economy in the long run?

 Putting it together

-That leaves open questions on how large these effects are, and how to model them for the purpose of analyzing policy changes.
+That leaves open questions on how large incentive and deficit effects are, and how to model them for policy analysis.
 The Congressional Budget Office and the Joint Committee on Taxation each use multiple models that differ in assumptions about how forward-looking people are, how the United States connects to the global economy, how government borrowing affects private investment, and how businesses and individuals respond to tax changes.
 Models used in other government agencies, in think tanks, and in academia vary even more.
 The one area of consensus is that the most pro-growth policies are those that improve incentives to work, save, invest, and innovate without driving up long-run deficits.

 Edelberg, Wendy.
 2016.
 “Dynamic Analysis at CBO.”
-Washington, DC: Congressional Budget Office, February.
+Washington, DC: Congressional Budget Office.

 Gale, William, and Andrew Samwick.
 2014.
 “Effects of Income Tax Changes in Economic Growth.”
-Washington, DC: Urban-Brookings Tax Policy Center, September.
+Washington, DC: Urban-Brookings Tax Policy Center.

 Joint Committee on Taxation.
 2015.
 “Macroeconomic Analysis at the Joint Committee on Taxation and the Mechanics of Its Implementation.”
 Report JCX-3-15.
 Washington, DC: Joint Committee on Taxation.

 Page, Benjamin R., and Kent Smetters, 2016.
-“Dynamic Scoring of Tax Proposals,” Washington, DC: Tax Policy Center, September.
+“Dynamic Analysis of Tax Plans: An Update.”
+Washington, DC: Urban-Brookings Tax Policy Center.